tsili852/app-theme-engine/README.md

     .coloredStatusBar(true)
     // dark status bar icons on Marshmallow (API 23)+ .lightStatusBarMode(Config.LIGHT_STATUS_BAR_AUTO)
+    // sets a color for all toolbars, defaults to primaryColor() value .toolbarColor(color)
     // when on, makes the toolbar navigation icon, title, and menu icons black
     lightToolbarMode(Config.LIGHT_TOOLBAR_AUTO)
     // by default, is equal to primaryColor unless coloredNavigationBar is false